Artificial Intelligence in Mobile Robots

 baseline for the grade that you may expect.
 The oral discussion is

-aimed at assessing your level of understanding of the course subject:
+aimed at assessing your own level of understanding of the course subject:

 your grade will only be confirmed after the oral discussion.
 It is

-possible in principle to be awarded a higher grade, or even to fail the
+possible to be awarded a higher or lower grade, or even to fail the

 - Final note: the software and the report that you produce for this

-Final Challenge is the result of your individual work, and you can
+Final Challenge is the result of your own work, and you can

 not under any circumstance use ideas or code from other students,